Supported Platforms¶

 - Nix: System-wide multi-user installation with flakes enabled

-To enable System Manager on other distributions, add this to your configuration:
+To allow System Manager to run on untested distributions, set the system-manager.allowAnyDistro option in your configuration:

 Limitations¶